MSourceCoded/SourceComms/README.md

 ### Packets
   By default SourceComms comes with a few packets.
 You can create a new packet by calling ```new PacketName();```.
 To send a packet from the client to the server, call ```SourceCommsClient.instance().sendPacketToServer();```.
 To send a packet from the server to the client, call ```SourceCommsServer.instance().sendPacketToClient();```

+  **NOTE:** I would recommed waiting for the EventServerReady or EventClientReady events before sending these packets, it will make the program a lot more efficient and eliminate the small chance of packet-sending failure

   To Create your own packet, create a new class and make it implement ISourceCommsPacket.
 Use reference from the stock packets to get an idea of how to handle encodes, decodes, etc. Next open SourceCommsPacketHandler and go to the ```SourceCommsPacketCodec``` subclass.
 In the constructor, call ```addDiscriminator(id, packetclass)``` and that should be all you need to do.

 ### Events